soriabjo/nba-wl-regression/README.md

 - Scikit-learn - For implementing ML + metrics
 - Matplotlib - Producing graphs
 - Seaborn - Producing graphs
 - Pandas - To store and wrangle data
+- Requests - To send requests to Basketball Reference in order to web scrape